 Marc Bordelon from the State Department of Agriculture and Forestry, Boll Weevil Eradication Program added ABC to the Request for Waiver Forms as a category so we will be able to collect data on who is growing ABC each year.
 Thanks Marc!

-Deb Waldman continues to produce the glue that holds it all, including me, together!
+Deb Waldman continues to produce the glue that holds it all together!

 Her HR and Life Coaching skills are a gift to this project.